bdusell/rau/README.rst

 What does the name "Rau" mean?
 ------------------------------

-The name is pronounced /ɹaʊ/ (rhymes with "cow").
+The name is pronounced /ɹaʊ/ (rhymes with "now").
 It's named after a `magical mask <https://biomediaproject.com/bmp/data/sites/bionicle/2001/kanohi-noble.html>`_ that gives the person who wears it the ability to translate languages.